Look closely and you may see signposts.

 Because there is a growing societal awareness of gender consciousness and of a certain blurriness of genders, the question "Is it a boy or a girl?" may not just be for expectant parents anymore.

-* In Muskegon, Michigan, officials at Mona Shores High School declared this year's prom court would be gender-neutral — with no "kings" and "queens" --after denying a transgender student the homecoming-king crown last year.
+• In Muskegon, Mich., officials at Mona Shores High School declared this year's prom court would be gender-neutral — with no "kings" and "queens" — after denying a transgender student the homecoming-king crown last year.

-* In Johnson City, Tennessee, East Tennessee State University recently announced that it is exploring gender-neutral housing for students – following the lead of Stanford University, the University of Michigan, Rutgers University and other colleges.
+• In Johnson City, Tenn., East Tennessee State University recently announced that it is exploring gender-neutral housing for students — following the lead of Stanford University, the University of Michigan, Rutgers University and other colleges.
 These are not just coed dorms, but dorms for anyone regardless of how they express their gender.
 The roommate you choose can be gay or straight or whatever.

 Everywhere you turn, it seems, there is talk of gender-neutral this and gender-free that: baby bedding (Wild Safari by Carousel); fashion (Kanye West in a Celine women's shirt); Bibles (the New International Version).

 Gender neutrality, writes one blogging parent, is the new black.